 Parameter to filter a query

-Introduction to Parameters
+Introduction to query parameters

 1. Import a dataset and create a query: